Ncatalogna/SmartWorldCup/README.md

 # SmartWorldCup
-Intelligent Contract dedicated to the World Cup of Soccer Russia 2018.
+Soccer World Cup Russia 2018 Intelligent bet Contract.
 This is a development experiment.
 But you can take the experience :)

+**Development members**

+Nicolas A. Catalogna <nicocatalogna@gmail.com>
+Juan Carlos Quintero <juanquinterodj@gmail.com>

+**Documentation**